Missouri Solar Energy Industries Association

 MOSEIA, or the Missouri Solar Energy Industries Association, has over 50 members, representing all industries supporting the growth of solar.
-Each month we feature one of our many dedicated members.
+Each month we feature one of our many dedicated members through our Member Spotlight.

 The solar industry is an exciting field to be part of!
 Stay in the know about solar energy in Missouri by signing up for our E-News today.

 Senate Bill 564, officially signed into law June 1st, includes new solar rebate provisions.
 The new law becomes effective on August 28, 2018.
 The solar rebates provided for in the law are only available to systems that become operational on or after January 1,...